 Sometimes people who make a lot of money don’t think they need to keep a budget.
 Budgets are for poor people.
 But truly poor people tend to know exactly where every penny is going because they have so few pennies that they must keep track of them.

 If you have enough money that you think you think you don’t need to worry about money, you are exactly they type of person who needs a budget.
-Keeping a budget isn’t just to make sure your bills get paid.
+Keeping a budget isn’t just about making sure your bills get paid.

 A budget is also a way to spot and stem your spending leaks.
 The poor person with a budget might realize that the candy bar and soda they buy each time they fill up at the gas station is costing them $20 a month.
 The rich person with a budget might realize they’re spending $500 a month going out to dinner.

-A budget is the first step and the best defense against overspending no matter what income bracket you’re in.
+A budget is the first step and the best defense against overspending regardless of your income bracket.

 Penny Wise and Pound Foolish: Coupons Don’t Make You Rich